-- For the system CPU bus to operate at 100MHz, use only PC100-compliant DIMMs compatible with Intel's PC100 SDRAM specifications.
+- For the system CPU bus to operate above 100MHz, use only PC100-compliant DIMMs.
 This motherboard operates at 100MHz, thus most systems will not even boot if non-compliant modules are used because of the strict timing issues involved under this speed.
-If your DIMMs are not PC100-compliant, set the CPU bus frequency to 66MHz. - Two possible memory chips are supported: SDRAM with and without ECC. - SDRAM chips are generally thinner with higher pin density than EDO (Extended Data Output) chips. - BIOS shows SDRAM memory on bootup screen. - 8 chips/side modules do not support ECC, only 9 chips/side modules support ECC. - Single-sided DIMMs come in 16, 32, 64,128MB; double-sided come in 32, 64, 128, 256MB.
+If your DIMMs are not PC100-compliant, set the CPU bus frequency to 66MHz for system stability. - Two possible memory chips are supported: SDRAM with and without ECC. - SDRAM chips are generally thinner with higher pin density than EDO (Extended Data Output) chips. - BIOS shows SDRAM memory on bootup screen. - 8 chips/side modules do not support ECC, only 9 chips/side modules support ECC. - Single-sided DIMMs come in 16, 32, 64,128MB; double-sided come in 32, 64, 128, 256MB.

-DIMM Memory Installation
+DIMM Memory Installation Procedures:

 Insert the module(s) as shown.
 Because the number of pins are different on either side of the breaks, the module will only fit in the orientation as shown.
-DIMM modules are longer and have different pin contact on each side and therefore have a higher pin density.
-SIMM modules have the same pin contact on both sides.
+DRAM SIMM modules have the same pin contacts on both sides.
+SDRAM DIMMs have different pin contacts on each side and therefore have a higher pin density.

-P2B-VM 168-Pin DIMM Sockets
+P2B-B 168-Pin DIMM Memory Sockets

-The DIMMs must be 3.3V Unbuffered for this motherboard.
+The DIMMs must be 3.3Volt unbuffered SDRAMs.
 To determine the DIMM type, check the notches on the DIMMs (see figure below).

-The notches on the DIMM module will shift between left, center, or right to identify the type and also to prevent the wrong type from being inserted into the DIMM slot on the motherboard.
+The notches on the DIMM will shift between left, center, or right to identify the type and also to prevent the wrong type from being inserted into the DIMM slot on the motherboard.
 You must tell your retailer the correct DIMM type before purchasing.
-This motherboard supports four clock signals.
+This motherboard supports four clock signals per DIMM.